-Learn about the Acts that provide the legislative framework for application of minimum standards for new construction, renovation and the fire safe operation of buildings.
+Learn about the Acts that provide the legislative framework for application of building, accessibility and energy standards for new construction, renovation and the fire safe operation of buildings.

-Saskatchewan follows the National Building Code of Canada (NBC) as the minimum standard for the construction and renovation of buildings throughout the province.
+Saskatchewan adopts the National Building Code, National Fire Code and National Energy Code for Buildings as the minimum standards for the construction, renovation and fire safe operation of buildings throughout the province.

-The Saskatchewan Building and Accessibility Standards Appeal Board hears appeals from building owners regarding the application of accessibility standards and orders issued by building officials for compliance with building and accessibility standards.
+The Saskatchewan Building and Accessibility Standards Appeal Board hears appeals from building owners for exemption from accessibility standards and orders issued by building officials for compliance with building, accessibility and energy standards.

-TSASK is a not for profit organization that oversees the safe construction, installation and operation of boilers, pressure vessels, elevating devices and amusement rides.
+TSASK is a not for profit authority that oversees the safe construction, installation and operation of boilers, pressure vessels, elevating devices and amusement rides on behalf of government.